-scale.
-Some general experiences from restocking in pastoralist areas of East Africa are as follows:

-- Restocking has been shown to improve food security and reduce dependency on external support,40 but only when well-designed and implemented; good design often means complementing, rather than replacing, traditional restocking systems; - Effective restocking also depends heavily on strong community participation and flexibility; these aspects are easier to ensure in small-scale, localized approaches compared with large-scale projects; - Recipients of livestock under restocking usually require additional support until herds have grown to a sufficient size to produce meaningful amounts of milk and offspring; typically, this support has been mainly in the form of food aid and veterinary care; - The use of local breeds of livestock, with local purchase, works far better than using non-local breeds, imported from other areas; - There is a high risk that large-scale restocking will disrupt markets and inflate livestock prices.
+The results in Table 1 shows that approximately 0.5 million people in Karamoja would need 1 million TLU to reach the livestock threshold, and thereby meet their basic food security needs.
+This points to a need to consider if and how restocking might be further used in Karamoja, and at what scale.
+A general experiences from restocking in pastoralist areas of East Africa is that it can improve food security and reduce dependency on external support (Lotira, 2004; Wekesa, 2005) - but only when well-designed and implemented; good design often means complementing, rather than replacing, traditional restocking systems.
+Effective restocking also depends heavily on strong community participation and flexibility; these aspects are easier to ensure in small-scale, localized approaches compared with large-scale projects.
+Recipients of livestock under restocking usually require additional support until herds have grown to a sufficient size to produce meaningful amounts of milk and offspring; typically, this support has been mainly in the form of food aid and veterinary care.
+The use of local breeds of livestock, with local purchase, works far better than using non-local breeds, imported from other areas.

 Against these experiences, social protection programs in pastoralist areas of Ethiopia and Kenya have aimed to improve food security, and build and protect financial assets.
-Evaluations of these programs indicate some clear food security benefits, but limited or no livelihoods impact in terms of livestock assets.41 In part, this relates to the size of the cash transfers in these programs, and the need to maximize the number of beneficiaries against a finite program budget; this means that the size of the transfers is sufficient to contribute towards food purchases, for example, but not sufficient to enable meaningful purchase of productive financial assets such as livestock.
+Evaluations of these programs indicate some clear food security benefits, but limited or no livelihoods impact in terms of livestock assets (OPM/IDS, 2012; Kumar and Hoddinott, 2015).
+In part, this relates to the size of the cash transfers in these programs, and the need to maximize the number of beneficiaries against a finite program budget; this means that the size of the transfers is sufficient to contribute towards food purchases, for example, but not sufficient to enable meaningful purchase of productive financial assets such as livestock.
 However, the option of combining social protection with selective restocking could be considered for Karamoja - but it would need very careful design and piloting.
 A critical area is to understand traditional restocking practices, and the strategies used by poorer households to build herds.
 External support could to add value or "top-up" these systems.
-Further guidance is available in the relevant chapter of the Livestock Emergency Guidelines and Standards.42 Analysis of access to rangeland would also need to be considered for growing herds, given changes in land use in Karamoja. $^{\rm 43}$
+Further guidance is available in the relevant chapter of the Livestock Emergency Guidelines and Standards (LEGS, 2014).
+Analysis of access to rangeland would also need to be considered for growing herds, given changes in land use in Karamoja (Egeru et al., 2014).